 1) Based on block chain & IT technology and guarantee a null transaction cost to all its users

 2) Should have three layers to allow for the three types of basic economic activities described above (black market transactions, everyday transactions, higher financial transactions)

-3) It could encompass not just monetary transactions but also deeds, medical records, public statements, possibly some high-end email communications, geolocation data, etc
+3) It should include not just monetary transactions but also deeds, medical records, public statements, possibly some high-end email communications, geolocation data, etc

-4) Maintain anonymity of transactions and personal data but shall allow users to program their own privacy settings, automatic payments, writing and execution of wills, etc as well as allow superuser privileges to undo fraudulent transactions or allow authorities to access personal data within the framework of criminal investigations
+4) Maintain anonymity of transactions and personal data but also allow users to program their own privacy settings, automatic payments, writing and execution of wills, etc as well as allow superuser privileges to undo fraudulent transactions or allow authorities to access personal data within the framework of criminal investigations.

 5) Allow for free and anonymized data mining and modelling thus helping social engineers and governments to effectively measure and implement social policies